Degenerate kinks and kink-instantons in two-dimensional scalar field models with $\mathcal{N}=1$ and $\mathcal{N}=2$ supersymmetry: ADS-motivated model with supersymmetry

 From the Euclidean time $\tau$ and the spatial $z$ coordinates, we form complex coordinates $\zeta$, $\bar{\zeta}$ defined as

 We choose the orientation on the Euclidean plane $(z,\tau)$ as set by the canonical volume form $dz \wedge d\tau$.

 The Bogomolny representation is obtained by rewriting the action as

-Here, the terms $S_\text{kink}^{(1,2)}$ come from $2 \int dz \, d\tau \, [\partial_\zeta \mathcal{W} + c.c.]$; they correspond to the central charges of the static kinks between which the instanton interpolates\footnote{Formally these terms are divergent, as we need to integrate the kink central charges over all of time.
-However, with given boundary conditions at $z \to \pm \infty$, a kink represents a ground state, so we subtract that contribution away, as in Sec.~\ref{sec:mstb}.}.
-The term $S_\text{inst}$ gives the instanton action; it is given by
+Here, $M_\text{kink}$ is given by the absolute value of the central charge \eqref{kink_central_charge}.
+The term $\int d\tau M_\text{kink}$ in \eqref{ADS_inst_bogomolny_rep} comes from $2 \int dz \, d\tau \, [\partial_\zeta \mathcal{W} + c.c.]$.
+Formally, this term is divergent, as we need to integrate the kink mass over all of time.
+However, with given boundary conditions at $z \to \pm \infty$, a kink represents a ground state, so we subtract that contribution away, as in Sec.~\ref{sec:mstb}.